sidharrth2002/email-blast-script/README.md

 Written to blast emails to a list of addresses in a csv file.
 This simple script will automate large email campaigns.
 To bypass SMTP limits and increase security, it uses OAuth2 authentication and pooling.
 You can run this script on a server and not have to worry about the login being blocked because of location.

-In order to use this script right out of the box, you first need to populate the `/env` file with this information.
+In order to use this script right out of the box, you first need to populate the `.env` file with this information.
 ```
 SENDER_NAME =
 SENDER_ADDRESS =